Dear readers of ADxS.org, please forgive the disruption.

 • pre-receptor metabolism (HSD-11β type 1 and 2)

-Since ADHD is also circumscribed as a brain developmental disorder, the possible influence of glucocorticoids as endogenous stress hormones of the child before or after birth, from transmission via placenta by the mother or by medication entry, should be kept in mind.
+As ADHD is also described as a brain development disorder, the possible influence of glucocorticoids as endogenous stress hormones in the child before or after birth, from transmission via the placenta by the mother or through the introduction of medication, should be kept in mind.

 3.6.
 Cortisol influences energy balance